2.6.23

 We’d love to help you with a mortgage or home equity line of credit.

-Learn more.Coverage needs depend on if you’re employed or running a business.
+Learn more.Homeowners insurance coverage needs depend on if you’re employed or running a business.

 In recent years, working from has become more common than ever.
-But how does it affect your homeowners insurance?
+But how does it affect your homeowners insurance – and can it cost you more or less money in the long run?
 Here’s a brief look at what you need to know.

 Your personal property, including business equipment, is covered by homeowners insurance.
 However, the standard limit is typically $2,500.
 Considering the cost of technology, including a computer, router, printer and backup drive, you may want to purchase additional property coverage.